 - 1. The undergraduate route to certification requires completion of a Bachelor of Arts in Earth and Space Sciences/ Science Education track or a double major of a Bachelor of Arts in Earth and Space Sciences/ Science Education track with a Bachelor of Science in Atmospheric and Oceanic Sciences, Astronomy/Planetary Sciences or Geosciences with the Teacher Preparation option.
-A complete description of this program track can be found on Page 2. - 2.
+(See page 2) - 2.
 The graduate route to certification requires completion of the Master of Arts in Teaching Earth Science degree, as well as completion of science course requirements equivalent to the Stony Brook Bachelor of Arts degree in Earth and Space Sciences/Earth Science Education track.
-A complete description of this program track can be found on Page 5. - 3.
+(See page 5) - 3.
 The combined route to certification in which students obtain both the Bachelor of Arts in Earth and Space Sciences/ Science Education track and Master of Arts in Teaching Earth Science degrees in 5 years, i.e., one additional year beyond the bachelor degree alone.
-A double major with a BA in ESS and BA or BS in another major is not possible in this route.
-A complete description of this program track can be found on Page 10.
+(See page 10) A double major with a BA in ESS and BA or BS in another major is not possible in this route.